Mortal Kombat: Special Forces: Development

 This was the second Mortal Kombat game developed by Midway that was not a fighting game, after having tested the waters with Mortal Kombat Mythologies: Sub-Zero in 1997.
 Series co-creator John Tobias intended to work on a series of platform games to expand the Mortal Kombat universe, including titles centering on Baraka and Liu Kang; only the latter was actually released by Midway (2005's Mortal Kombat: Shaolin Monks) despite having sat on the drawing board for many years.

 Although Special Forces was only released on the PlayStation, it was also supposed to be released both on the Nintendo 64 and Dreamcast.
 Many of the Midway Games staff, including Tobias, left the company in 1999 for various reasons while the game was still in production.
 The plot of Special Forces (which originally included Sonya Blade) was greatly revised following Tobias's departure and the game was rushed to completion.

+The game ultimately launched at the discounted price of MSRP $19.99.
 Tobias said about the final version: "You know I really never played it, I saw it at E3 and I maybe played it for like five minutes and never really played it after that.
 So I'm not really familiar with how it ended up."
 Ed Boon later recalled: "I didn't work on Special Forces.
 The game and project were riddled with all kinds of problems.
 I could write a book on that."